hackupc/legal-page/_documents/hacknights_terms_and_conditions.md

 **The “Organizer”** refers to HACKERS AT UPC, with NIF/VAT G66642778 and address at C/ Jordi Girona, num.
 1, Campus Nord UPC, Edifici Omega, D.S102, 08034, Barcelona (Spain) and contact e-mail address info@hackersatupc.org
 **The “Participant”** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer by competing in the Hackathon.
 **The “Attendee”** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer in any other role that is not the role of Participant.
-It includes the following: Sponsor, Judge, Mentor, Organizer, Volunteer and other attendees.
+It includes the following: Sponsor, Speaker, Judge, Mentor, Organizer, Volunteer and other attendees.
 **The event “HackNights”** refers to the Event organized by the Organizer, which is a Hackathon.
 Hackathons are awesome events full of creativity, technology and passionate tech-related students collaborating and creating.

 ***